microsoft/BotFramework-WebChat/DIRECT_LINE_SPEECH.md

-# Using Cognitive Services Speech Services
+# Using Direct Line Speech

-> For Direct Line Speech, please refer to [DIRECT_LINE_SPEECH.md](https://github.com/microsoft/BotFramework-WebChat/blob/master/DIRECT_LINE_SPEECH.md).
+> For Cognitive Services Speech Services, please refer to [`SPEECH.md`](https://github.com/microsoft/BotFramework-WebChat/blob/master/SPEECH.md).

-This guide is for integrating speech-to-text and text-to-speech functionality of Azure Cognitive Services.
+This guide is for integrating Direct Line Speech.

 We assume you have already set up a bot and have Web Chat running on a page.